SanjinKurelic/CapitalBusConnect/README.md

 #### Settings page

 The settings page offers the user ability to change their personal information (except the email address).
 Validation of user input is same as on the registration page.
-If the password is left empty, the password will not be updated on saving the form.
+If the password is left empty, the password will not be updated while saving the form.

 ![](https://github.com/SanjinKurelic/CapitalBusConnect/blob/master/images/settings.jpg)